webplatform/docs/tutorials/javascript_best_practices/index.md

 == Avoid mixing with other technologies ==

 Whilst it is possible to create everything you need in a document using JavaScript and the DOM it is not necessarily the most effective way of doing so.
-The following code puts a red border around every input field when its class is “mandatory” and there’s nothing in it.
+The following code puts a red border around every input field when its class is “mandatory” and there is nothing in it.

 <pre>var f = document.getElementById('mainform');
 var inputs = f.getElementsByTagName('input');